uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 - to setup and manage the reporting database,
 - to setup and manage DBs in all Uyuni Server.

+The package will also setup a taskomatic job to retrieve informations from all the other SUSE Manager Server database.
+All the other information required (e.g. Uyuni Server info) will be retrieved by already existing configuration.

+### Database management: setup and account

+#### Uyuni Hub
 The management tools should support:
 - Database setup and schema initialization
 - Database schema migration